ava-labs/ortelius/docs/production.md

 32GB memory + 8 cpu core

-Expandable storage to accommodate growth.
+Expandable storage to accommodate growth or use an [external db](#external-db-setup).

+# Redundancy

+It is safe to run ortelius stacks on separate machines with a shared DB.

-### As root
+# As root

 ## setup docker